NicoGrassetto/azure-developer-associate/trainings/implement-azure-app-service-web-apps/deployment/notes.md

     - **HTTP version**: Set to **2.0** to enable support for HTTPS/2 protocol.

         >**Note**: Most modern browsers support HTTP/2 protocol over TLS only, while nonencrypted traffic continues to use HTTP/1.1.
 To ensure that client browsers connect to your app with HTTP/2, secure your custom DNS name.

-    - **Web sockets**: For ASP.NET SignalR or socket.io, for example.
+    - **WebSockets**: Django Channels, Flask-SocketIO, FastAPI, or pysignalr in Python.

     - **Always On**: Keeps the app loaded even when there's no traffic.
 When **Always On** isn't turned on (default), the app is unloaded after 20 minutes without any incoming requests.
 The unloaded app can cause high latency for new requests because of its warm-up time.
 When **Always On** is turned on, the front-end load balancer sends a GET request to the application root every five minutes.
 The continuous ping prevents the app from being unloaded.